Ada-Developers-Academy/daily-curriculum/week21/wednesday/provisioning-and-deploying-to-a-vps.md

 On the balance, the first option would be super frustrating.

-- requires developing completely in the terminal (no Sublime here)
+- requires developing completely in the terminal (no Atom here)
 - all changes, including major bugs, would be published to the world immediately
 - no separation of test/production data
 - development would require an internet connection